 While walking round we were calling out but didn’t seem to get that much really.
 It was not until we entered what seemed to be the children’s ward that we had any sort of activity.

-As we walked through the corridor of the children’s area we heard what we thought sound like whistling.
+As we walked through the corridor of the children’s area we heard what we thought sounded like whistling.
 We decided then that we would start our investigation here.
 We waited for it to get dark which was no time at all then we started.

 Along the corridor there were small individual rooms so we decided to take one room each.
 We stood in our rooms while we called out.
 Then I heard what I thought sounded like a laugh coming from the corridor outside so we all decided to sit down at the entrances to our rooms looking out to the corridor.

 As we sat there we could hear what seemed to be faint whistling again.
-So Rachael decided to call out to ask them to whistle again for us but just before she did we heard what sounded like crying.
+So Rachael decided to call out to ask them to whistle again for us, but just before she did we heard what sounded like crying.
 When Rachael had finished asking we heard the whistling again and this time we caught it on camera.

 Still sat in the doorway of our individual rooms we continued to call out.
 I was sat quietly listening when suddenly something behind me inside of the room hit the floor.
 It gave me a shock but slowly I got up and turned into the room but could not see or hear anything.